ftc6406/.github/profile/README.md

 We are the First Tech Coyotes, a team based in  Maryland  Many of our members are aspiring computer science and engineering students.
-We are a large public school team that encourages anybody to join, STEM or not, because we are willing to use our expertise to teach newcomers the skills necessary to participate as a member of FIRST Robotics.
+We are a large public school team that encourages anybody to join, STEM or not, because we are willing to use our expertise to teach newcomers the skills necessary to participate as a member of FIRST Robotics. <br>

 The structure of our team is fairly simple.
 We have three branches, the Engineers, the Programmers, and the Documenters.
-The Engineers handle robot assembly and CAD, the Programmers write robot code, and the Documenters write team documentation and the engineering portfolio.
+The Engineers handle robot assembly and CAD, the Programmers write robot code, and the Documenters write team documentation and the engineering portfolio. <br>

 We are very thankful to our sponsors, Leidos, for supporting our team with greatly-appreciated funds.This is where we keep repositories of our code each season.
 You can see some of our code from previous years if you go to repositories and click on "[Archived](https://github.com/orgs/chsRobotix/repositories?type=archived)."